ddiffa/Caching-Example/README.md

 # Creating a cache
 ### Step 1 : Define a Class to Check for internet connectivity
-We first need to have a class in out app that checks for internet connectivity.
+We first need to have a class in our app that checks for internet connectivity.

 ```ruby
 public class MyApplication extends Application {